alexboia/WP-Trip-Summary/help/src/en_US/index.md

 The following should also be noted:

 - when adding a new option/item for the default language, the system only requires the label for that language.
-- when adding a new option/item for a specific language, the systems asks requires the label for both that language and the default language.
+- when adding a new option/item for a specific language, the system requires the label for both that language and the default language.

 [Back to the Table of Contents](#help-root)